romankiss/R-IoT/Projects/2023/teacher/Examples/Basic/AtomicMotionBase/usage.md

 <br></br>

 <h4>Example of the controling Tilt servo SG90 connected on the servoChannel=1</h4>
-Note, that the each pressed button the Tilt is moved for 5 degrees in the range of 0 ~ 180 and then it is back to the 0.
+Note, that the each pressed button, the Tilt is moved for 5 degrees in the range of 0 ~ 180 angles and then it is returned back to the 0 position.
 <br></br>

     private static void Button_Press(object sender, EventArgs e)